zdravkov/kendo-docs/api/web/scheduler.md

 * date - represents the slot date.

+* resources() - returns the relevant resources for the current slot.

 > The `allDaySlotTemplate` option is supported when [views.type](#configuration-views.type) is set to "day" or "week".

 #### Example - set the date header template